Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Discussion

-Two major research questions have been formulated in Section~\ref{introduction}.
-Based on the analysis presented in Section~\ref{results}, we address each of them: \begin{description} \item[RQ1] how main loss functions used in LP can incorporate ontological information widely available in most KGs? \end{description} The design of $\mathcal{L}^{S}_{PHL}$, $\mathcal{L}^{S}_{BCEL}$, and $\mathcal{L}^{S}_{PLL}$ is detailed in Section~\ref{lossfunc}.
-These loss functions provide adequate training objective for KGEMs, as evidenced in Table~\ref{tab:schema-defined-results-compiled}.
-Most importantly, in Section~\ref{lossfunc} we clearly show how the inclusion of ontological information into $\mathcal{L}^{S}_{PHL}$, $\mathcal{L}^{S}_{BCEL}$, and $\mathcal{L}^{S}_{PLL}$ can be brought under one roof thanks to a commonly defined semantic factor.
+The proposed loss functions $\mathcal{L}^{S}_{PHL}$, $\mathcal{L}^{S}_{BCEL}$, and $\mathcal{L}^{S}_{PLL}$ provide adequate training objective for KGEMs, as evidenced in Table~\ref{tab:schema-defined-results-compiled}.
+Most importantly, in Section~\ref{lossfunc} we clearly show how the inclusion of signature information into $\mathcal{L}^{S}_{PHL}$, $\mathcal{L}^{S}_{BCEL}$, and $\mathcal{L}^{S}_{PLL}$ can be brought under one roof thanks to a commonly defined semantic factor.
 Although this semantic factor operates at different levels depending on the loss function, its common purpose is to differentiate how semantically valid and semantically invalid negative triples should be considered compared to positive triples, whereas traditional approaches treat all negative triples indifferently.
-Besides, our approach which consists in transforming vanilla loss functions into semantic-driven ones can also work for other loss functions such as the pointwise hinge loss or the pairwise logistic loss, as presented in~\cite{mohamed2019}.
-Such losses can include a semantic factor $\epsilon$ as well.
+Besides, our approach that transforms vanilla loss functions into signature-driven ones can also work for other loss functions such as the pointwise hinge loss or the pairwise logistic loss, as presented in~\cite{mohamed2019}, by including a semantic factor $\epsilon$ as well.
 The tailoring of these losses and the experiments are left for future work.